klauern/lein-wsimport/README.md

 A Leiningen plugin to utilize the JDK's [`wsimport`](http://docs.oracle.com/javase/6/docs/technotes/tools/share/wsimport.html) task from a Leiningen project.

 ## Why?
-So the question I had when I was writing this might be the same one you have.
-Why?
-What does this give you?

-Simply put, this is a thin wrapper around the `wsimport` command-line tool provided by your JDK tooling.
-There is fundamentally nothing this plugin will give you that whittling out your own `wsimport -command -line -opts wsdl-file-here.wsdl` won't.
-For me, it serves two purposes:
+Simply put, this is a thin wrapper around the `wsimport` command-line tool provided by Oracle's JDK.
+This is polish for your Leiningen project in case you want to save typing `wsimport -some -options, etc.` multiple times for each .WSDL.

-1. I am new to Clojure and wanted to create something marginally useful
+I created this because I am new to Clojure and want to learn/contribute at the same time.
-2. I want my project to wrap my web service creation.

 ## Usage
 Currently, this plugin only works against your `project.clj` configuration settings, so if you haven't already, add this to you're `:plugins` vector of your project.clj:

 ```clj